sdymj84/apt-client-manager/BusinessLogic.md

-### Early Move Out
+### Early Move Out (Do after resident sign it)
-1. if moveOutDate is earlier than leaseEndDate
+- if moveOutDate is earlier than leaseEndDate
   -> broke contract fee : + 1 month rent price
-2. if moveOutDate is later than two months from now
+- if moveOutDate is later than two months from now
   -> nothing to do
-3. if moveOutDate is earlier than two months from now -> remaining payment balance is two months rent price
+- if moveOutDate is earlier than two months from now -> remaining payment balance is two months rent price